-The Insertion Device (ID) for the DCS is a Revolver Undulator that can be switched between two periods – 27 mm and either 30 mm (available now) or 17.2 mm (available in 2017) to provide continuous spectral tuning in energy from 5 to 100 keV.
+The Insertion Device (ID) for the DCS is a Revolver Undulator that can be switched between two sets of magnets with periods of 27 mm or 17.2 mm (U27 and U17.2) to provide spectral tuning in energy from 7 to 100 keV.

-The beamline optics are designed to deliver both unfocused (White) and focused (Pink) x-ray beam modes that can be fine-tuned in energy, beam-size, bandwidth, and flux to deliver the appropriately conditioned beam for each experiment.
+The beamline optics are designed to deliver both unfocused (White) and focused (Pink) x-ray beam modes that can be fine-tuned in energy, beam-size, bandwidth, and flux to deliver an appropriately conditioned beam for each experiment.
 The three standard beam modes used at DCS are as follows:

-- Laser aligned to x-rays provides visible beam path for initial alignment
+- Laser aligned to x-rays beams provides visible beam path for initial alignment

 - GigE camera coupled to YAG crystal with microscope objective for precisely focusing and shaping x-ray beam